ssaumyadverma/Fracture-healing-using-knn/README.md

 Definitions -

------types of tests done by doctors before plaster is opened - visual inspection, palpation, circulation test, neurological checks, movement and function.
+-----types of tests done by doctors before plaster is opened - visual inspection, palpation alias plp placeholder, circulation test, neurological checks, movement and function.
+-----This palpation, or pressing, of the muscle is an important part of the diagnosis, as it helps to determine the extent and grade of the tear.
 -----Columns in Dataset available
 Sr. No |	Gender	| Age	| Height |	Weight |	BMD |	T_Score |	Z_Score |	Area |	BMC |	BMI |	Obesity | Group	| BFP	| STD

 From <https://data.mendeley.com/datasets/kys6x6wykj/1/files/de8d831f-472e-409e-8bf4-4495fdc309d7>